EdgeFirstAI/documentation/docs/perception/topics/model.md

 # Model Topics

-The model topics are managed by the `model` service and handles running vision only machine learning models.
+The model topics are managed by the `model` service and handles running vision machine learning models.
 The service supports object detection and segmentation tasks.

 - RTM models
     - Object Detection